© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Keld Heads lead smelt mill and mine complex is a scheduled monument protected by Historic England under reference 1014763.
 View the official record →

-Keld Heads lead smelt mill and mine complex is a scheduled ancient monument located in Yorkshire that represents industrial activity associated with lead extraction and processing.
+Keld Heads is a lead smelt mill and mine complex located in Yorkshire, England, representing industrial activity from the post-medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014763.

 Keld Heads lead smelt mill and mine complex is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014763.